l3keboy/iOS-Factzzz/README.md

 # iOS-Factzzz
-A simple app which gives random, sometimes maybe even useless, facts.
+A simple app which gives random, sometimes maybe even useless, facts[^2].
 Tested with iOS 15.0 on iPhone and iPad!

 <br>